 Symptoms of these new issues include all contacts in iMessage displaying in red text, and at least two previously unseen alert messages.
 It does not effect everyone but it does appear to be effecting users of Gigabyte GA-Z77-UP5-TH motherboards, there are reports of the same issue's occurring on other hardware too.

 If your new to iMessage and/or this is your first time visiting my guide then I would suggest that you carry on reading and start with Part-1 below, it details important basic information you need to know and understand in order to get iMessage working on any hackingtosh computer along with the more common issues seen, only move on to part-2 if you need to.

 iMessage - Apple's cross-device, instant messaging system built into OSX (and IOS) is quite possibly the most finicky software element to get working correctly when OSX is running on non-Apple hardware.
-Having built and installed many hackingtosh systems over the past few years, i've run into iMessage issues many times, in each and every case it was a different problem requiring a new solution.
+Having built and installed many hackingtosh systems, i've run into iMessage issues many times, in each and every case it was a different problem requiring a new solution.

 I would suggest that you read through the entire guide first and digest each of the steps before making any changes to your system.
 I have tried to explain the reasons behind each issue and solution.
 I believe that its important to learn and understand how things work, anybody can upload a file and tell you what to do with it but nobody learns from that, some steps of the guide are critical, others are optional - this is made clear at each step of the guide.